-We’ve all had that sinking feeling, the adrenalin suddenly rushes into your bloodstream and you freeze – you have just blundered.
-Everyone who plays chess blunders, because we’re only human.
+We’ve all had that sinking feeling, the adrenaline suddenly rushes through your body and you freeze – you have just blundered.
+Everyone who plays chess blunders; we’re only human.
 However, a GM friend once told me that “mistakes never travel alone — they always come in twos.”
-What he meant, in his poetic way, was that after you blunder once, it is much more likely that you blunder again – making what could have been a recoverable position get worse and worse.
+What he meant was that after you blunder once, it is much more likely that you blunder again, making what could have been a recoverable position get worse and worse.

 While I had experienced this many times, something didn’t make sense to me.
 In a stressful situation, shouldn’t we be motivated to be more focused, not less?
 Wouldn’t the adrenaline help us to get super focused, and come up with clever ways of making up for the mistake?

-Boy did that sound familiar to me.
-I could think of many times where my response to a blunder was a “simple” or “mechanical” move rather than a well planned move.
+But I think in this situation, this doesn’t happen very often.
+Blunders do tend to come in pairs.
+All of this is familiar to me.
+I can think of many times where my response to a blunder was a not well thought out move, which resulted from being demoralized.
 To combat this problem, I needed to develop a way to fight my instincts.
-I call my approach “resetting.”
+I call my approach resetting.

 To illustrate the point, here is my third round game in the Marshall Chess Club Championship against Nasir Akylbekov.